 If my wife has told guests to arrive for dinner at six, she knows they will be late, and if I’m cooking, so will the food.

-Figuring out how long it takes to cook something is more art than science, I'm ashamed to say.
-There are many variables that come into play, most importantly cooking temp, type of meat, cooking method, thickness of the meat, weather, humidity, water pans, spritzing, and most important, the accuracy of your thermometers.
+Figuring out how long it takes to cook something is more art than science, I’m ashamed to say.
+There are many variables that come into play, most importantly cooking temp, type of meat, temperature of the meat at the start, cooking method, thickness of the meat, weather and ambient air temp, altitude, humidity, spritzing or basting, water pans, and most important, the accuracy of your thermometers.

 Here are the variables, but even pitmasters know, start early and have a faux cambro on hand.

 Temperature of the cooker is crucial.
 The hotter you cook the sooner it will be done.
 Measure the temp at the cooking surface a few inches away from the cool air bubble surrounding the meat.
 Don’t measure the temp in the lid unless you plan to eat the lid.
 The temp way up there is different down at grate level where the food is, especially if the heat source very close to the food.
 Also, the lid thermometer is in the middle of grill so it is reading an average of the left and right side, but if you are using a 2-zone setup, and you should be, then the temp in each zone, on each side, can be drastically different.
 Not to mention that the lid thermometer on most grills are the cheapest model the manufacturer could buy and barely qualify to be called indicators, and certainly should not be referred to as thermometers.
 Click here to learn more about thermometers and for a buying guide.